benvanik/WebAL/readme.md

 WebAL has a mixer built in - that means that you can play multiple sounds at the same time and they will all be mixed together.
 Doing this is as simple as just calling `al.sourcePlay()` on your sources as you want them to start playing!

-check out the sample for a demonstration of this as well as some examples of querying source states/etc.
+Check out the sample for a demonstration of this as well as some examples of querying source states/etc.

 Samples Coming Soon
 --------------------